Darla Sue Dollman, B.A., M.F.A., is a freelance writer with 42 years combined experience as a journalist, author, photographer, and editor.

 Mary Magdalene as a Woman of Intelligence and Authority

-In yet another documentary on Mary Magdalene, The Real Magdalene shown on the National Geographic Channel, it becomes clear that portrayals of authority connected to the character of Mary Magdalene in films is an issue, as it is in The Bible.
+In yet another documentary on Mary Magdalene, The Real Magdalene shown on the National Geographic Channel, it becomes clear that portrayals of authority connected to the character of Mary Magdalene in films are an issue, as it is in The Bible.
 According to the Gospel of Mark in the Christian Bible, there were three groups of women that figured prominently in the story of Jesus, including friends and relatives of Jesus; women who traveled with him under the guidance of Mary Magdalene and provided financial resources; and women who were with Jesus when he was executed, the women who stayed as close as they could to Jesus when all of the men who followed him fled the scene of his execution.
 These women were not "camp followers."
 They were portrayed as highly respected by Jesus.

 However, there were two groups of followers traveling with Jesus; one led by Mary Magdalene, which included Joanna, the wife of Herod's steward, according to the Gospel of Luke; and the group of men who were led by Peter.
 The words and actions of the men were recorded in great detail, but the words and actions of the women were only recorded in the context of their relationship with Jesus.
 When the story of Jesus ends, so does the story of Mary Magdalene.